 Looking for the best life insurance?
 Simple is better when it comes to life insurance, and buying level term insurance from a trustworthy company is just about as simple as you can get.

 In this article, we’ll take a look at what term life insurance is and who needs it.
 If you already know that you want to buy life insurance, skip ahead to read money expert Clark Howard’s recommendations and get his top three picks for the best term life insurance.

 - Clark Howard’s Picks for Term Life Insurance

 - Term Life Insurance Companies Ranked by Stability

 What Is Level Term Life Insurance?

-Let’s break down some terms in the phrase “level term life insurance,” which is the kind of life insurance Clark recommends.
+Let’s break down some concepts in the phrase “level term life insurance” to get a better understanding of the policy.

 The “level” part means the premium remains the same for that number of years.

 Remember the only purpose for life insurance is to replace your income (or your spouse’s) for your family if you die.